 There is no country as wide and as diverse as Austria.
-Salzburg and Vienna are a must on a Austrian wanderer’s list.
+Salzburg and Vienna are a must on an Austrian wanderer’s list.
 However, to enjoy the versatility of Austria, one needs to step out of the city lodge comfort and explore more of outdoors with some popular day trips in Austria.
-There are ample tourist sites attached to the Salzburg and Vienna city corners that can be toured effortlessly, specially with people who are share your likes and interests.
+There are ample tourist sites attached to the Salzburg and Vienna city corners that can be toured effortlessly, especially with people who share your likes and interests.

-Finest Destinations For A Day-Long Trip In Austria
+7 Best Destinations For Day Trips In Austria

 To get up-close with the old-world charm of Europe, one must visit Hallstatt – a lakeside village, which is also one of the oldest in Austria.
 It is nestled in the typical scenic beauty of Europe and the journey to the village is full of stunning mountain views and lakes in the Austrian Alps.